 Cameras come in a huge range of prices, from £$50 to many thousands.
 Keep in mind the ‘other gear’ you might have to purchase as well when you set your budget.
 Many cameras are somewhere in between a compact and a mirrorless, or in between a dslr and a mirrorless so you might be able to get the best of both worlds: dslr quality for a mirrorless price.
 Shop around and do some research.

 I am no authority on photography.
 Nor on art for that matter.
 I am an artist, as you know, but have always had a love for photography.
 I learned the ropes on a (now ancient) film-based manual camera (Minolta), but moved on to digital soon after.
 I use photography in my studio a lot, but for lots of different reasons, and all of the uses mentioned above.
-I am currently looking for a new camera (pondering over a DSLR or a mirrorless model that can shoot 4K video for my next video course!) and my research inspired me to write this article for you.
+My research for a new camera inspired me to write this article for you.
 I hope you find it useful.

 What camera do you use?
 Let me know in the comments below.